sumotoy/OLED_pictivaWide/README.md

 Time to start from scratch?
 Yes, I literaly trashed the old library and studied what I can get out from this display since online I cannot find any help and my informations are really limited.
 I have contacted Osram and they refused any support or documents because it's a retired products and the only doc it's just for reference.
 Thanks a lot, Fritz, so let's decide the goals and code myself:<br><br>

 <b>Goals..</b><br>
- - Using as Text but also Graphic display.
+ - Easy to use, only 4 Wires.
- - Ability to use the 5 bit of greyscale as color.
+ - Enable 5 bit of greyscale.
- - Ability to use custom fonts, I mean NORMAL and EASY converted fonts (not like the twisted one included in demo library).
+ - Custom fonts, I mean NORMAL and EASY converted fonts (not like the twisted one included in demo library).
- - Ability to use SSD Hardware accellerated functions where it's possible.
+ - Use SSD Hardware accellerated functions where it's possible.
- - Enable most SSD functions where possible.
+ - Use most SSD functions where possible.
- - Ability to use global Brightness.
+ - Enable global Brightness (for longer OLED life).
- - Ability to change Contrast.
+ - Enable change Contrast.
  - Ability to send 24Bit image and convert on the fly to 5 bit grayscale, full screen!
  - Since OLEDs consume very low, ability to use Sleep.
+ - Uses standard SPI, full SPI transaction compatible and play nice with other SPI devices.

 In theory everithing it's possible, but studing how Osram designed this display I come across big ostacles, the major is the mapping of each colums by using r,g,b lines of a single pixel (the SSD it's color but display not), this give for each pixel a line of 3 pixel!
 Even write an oblique line it's a challenge but also a single pixel, I need to write always 3 pixels!
 The only pro is that I can use 5 bit for change the greyscale of each pixel but addressing it's a mess, with a fast processor you can (in theory) use it as frame buffer but it waste resources, grr...
 I hope at Osram kick the ass to the guy under this twisted idea!<br>
 I like almost impossible challenge and now finally I got all my design point reached!
 It cost me a lot of time because the lack of informations and have to rewrite several time a lot of code to simplify the weird addressing of this chip, but it's over now and I'm actually using in some of my projects, looks beautiful, I love OLED, and this one it's really far from the crappy chinese stuff (stamp size) I've used in the past, consider that this one cost at list half price!<br><br>